 San Salvador was not always like this.
 Wil, who was born in 1965, remembers the first decade of his childhood as mostly peaceful.
 When he was seven, Wil would play soccer with his siblings in the streets or sit in the park that was catty-corner from their home.
 Wil’s father worked as a salesman for an English mimeograph company, and his mother ran a cafeteria from the ground floor of their house.
 Since Wil was born an Albino, he could not be outside for long periods and, therefore, would often sit at the door of the cafeteria selling candy to customers from a basket his mother had prepared for him.
 Some of these customers worked across the Avenida Espana at the office of the Democratic Nationalist Union party (UDN).
 Wil remembers that, listening to these gentlemen talk, “I always heard information about what was going on.”

-By 1972, however, no one in San Salvador, even children, needed anyone to point out the changes taking place.
+By 1972, however, no one in San Salvador, even children, needed anyone to point out the goings-on.
 “You would go to school and then, coming home, you would see people in the streets,” Wil recalls.
 “People having a meeting, people marching, going downtown.
 And it never ended good: people were rowdy, some were armed, and sometimes it ended in violence.”
 In February of 1972, the people in the streets protested what they thought was a rigged election by the army, which denied Jose Duarte the presidency (Duarte was exiled to Guatemala, but he escaped to Venezuela for seven years before returning to El Salvador).

 Still, most of the time, Wil’s days were filled with school and family life.
 The “struggle,” as Will calls it, remained in the realm of adults and would present itself to him only indirectly: “My mother used to drag me to the common market, and since I was an Albino, everyone used to give me treats.
 It was great being pampered, but I also heard the women talking politics.”
 Wil later learned that those who frequented the market were perceived by the government as sympathizers or participants in the brewing conflict.